KaylaBro0/KaylaBro0.github.io/pages/about-my-project.md

     -A trained Deep Q-Network (DQN) that makes tailored treatment recommendations.

-  These results will show the potential of AI to improve personalized care and long-term health outcomes.
+  These results will show the potential of AI to improve personalized care and long term health outcomes.

 final_report_url: TBD